 High School - When a student arrives late, after 8:00 a.m., he/she will be marked tardy and must go immediately to the High School Office to sign the Sign In/Out Sheet before going to class.

 If a student is consistently tardy in the morning or between classes, a consultation between the parents, the principal, and the student will be scheduled for elementary children.
 Secondary students will be allowed three (3) tardies each semester.
-Teachers will notify the student on the first tardy.
 Parents will be notified after the second tardy.
 Students will face disciplinary action for every tardy infraction after 3 in each semester.
 Any student receiving more than 10 tardies (excused or unexcused) may not be exempt for semester tests.
-Students who are not in their seats when the tardy bell rings will be considered
+Students who are not in their seats when the tardy bell rings will be considered tardy unless excused by another staff member that created the tardy.